 CSV uploads are all automatically cast as string types if they do not already exist in your project and are not formatted as a date or boolean.

 If there are any fields you wouldn't like to be a string, date, or boolean and would prefer the data type be long, double, object, array, etc., make sure they are originally cast through another method (such as an API call).

 Arrays and objects cannot be created or edited via CSV List Import.
 These must always be created or updated via the API or Segment.

 Creating your CSV file

-Use a spreadsheet program such as Microsoft Excel to create your CSV file.
+Use a spreadsheet program like Microsoft Excel to create your CSV file.

 Make sure the file is in CSV format.
-XLS or XLSX files cannot be uploaded.
+XLS or XLSX files can't be uploaded.